-It’s true that menopause can cause unexpected changes in your sex drive: some experience a gradual decrease in sexual interest, while others have more sex as a result of becoming empty-nesters.
-But hot flashes can impact your sex life too.
+It’s true that menopause can cause changes in your sex drive.
+Some women experience a gradual decrease in sexual interest, while others have more sex as a result of becoming empty-nesters.
+But hot flashes can impact your sex life, too.
 If they’re bad enough that they keep you up at night, sleep becomes a much bigger priority than sex.

-If you think that hot flashes are directly impacting your sex life, there’s a good chance that your hot flashes are severe and you should talk to your doctor about treatment options.
-Your doctor can help you decide if hormone therapy is right for you.
-If it isn’t, your doctor might prescribe a low-dose antidepressant, a blood pressure medication, an anti-seizure drug, or another prescription that’s right for you.
+If hot flashes are directly impacting your sex life, there’s a good chance that they are severe and you should talk to your doctor, who can help you decide if hormone therapy is right for you.
+If it isn’t, he or she might prescribe a low-dose antidepressant, a blood pressure medication, an anti-seizure drug, or another remedy that’s right for you.

-Sleeplessness during menopause can be brutal: 56% of menopausal women get less than 7 hours of sleep every night.
-Since estrogen helps promote sleep, the decrease of estrogen that we experience during menopause can make it harder to sleep.
-Hot flashes and night sweats also prevent sleep, and let’s face it, they’re completely exhausting.
+Sleeplessness during perimenopause can be brutal: 56 percent of menopausal women get less than seven hours of sleep every night.
+Since estrogen helps promote sleep, the falling estrogen can mean fewer zzz’s.
+Hot flashes and night sweats also prevent sleep, and they’re exhausting.

-If you find yourself yawning 24/7 during menopause, there’s a good chance that you’re too zonked to make time for sex.
-But here’s the thing: this is when it’s more important than ever to prioritize sex.
-It may not sound sexy, but pre-planning when you and your partner have sex can go a long way in strengthening your relationship.
+If you find yourself yawning 24/7, there’s a good chance that you’re too zonked to make time for sex.
+But this is when it’s more important than ever to prioritize sex.
+It may not sound sexy, but planning sex can go a long way in strengthening your relationship.
 Plus, it gives you something to look forward to.

-Menopause mood swings are fairly common, thanks to fluctuating levels of hormones during menopause.
+Menopause mood swings are fairly common, thanks to fluctuating levels of hormones after 40.
 Some women experience anxiety and develop panic disorders, especially those who have been prone to anxiety in the past or had postpartum depression.
-But sometimes, other menopause symptoms like hot flashes are the root cause of anxiety.
+But other symptoms can be the cause of anxiety.

-Because anxiety can make it difficult to get close to a partner, it’s easy for your sex life to suffer when you have anxiety.
-If your anxiety gets in the way of your everyday life or if you experience panic attacks regularly, speak with your doctor to learn what options are best for you.
+Because anxiety can make it difficult to get close to a partner, it’s easy for your sex life to suffer.
+If your anxiety gets in the way of your everyday life or if you experience panic attacks regularly, speak with your doctor.
 You might opt to find a therapist who can help you with any anxiety related to sex.

-To learn more about hot flashes during menopause, read our article: 7 Biggest Myths About Hot Flashes.
+To learn more, read 7 Biggest Myths About Hot Flashes.